 If you’re in the process of filing for divorce, you may be ordered to pay alimony.
+So, what is alimony in Arizona?
 Alimony is not awarded in every divorce case, as it depends on the financial circumstances of both parties.
 If the court awards alimony, it most likely won’t have to be paid out forever.
 Here is a brief overview on alimony and what you can expect either on the paying or the receiving end.

-Maintenance intends to limit the financial effect of a divorce by providing income to the lower or non-wage-earning spouse.
+The amount of alimony awarded as financial support is intended to limit the financial effect of a divorce by providing income to the lower or non-wage-earning spouse to eventually allow the other spouse to become self-supporting.
 Part of this reasoning is that because one spouse may have opted to forego a career in order the care for children, she or he may need time to develop a skill that can provide a self-sustaining income.
 Another reason is to provide the spouse with the same lifestyle he or she became accustomed to during the marriage.

 The courts will consider these factors when determining whether or not to award alimony.
 But, the courts will also expect that the recipient of alimony prepares herself or himself to re-enter the job market and not live off of the alimony payments for an overly extended period.